-- Traffic and Access — The park has 12 miles of I-80 frontage with two interchanges; the main entrance of USA Parkway with secondary access through Patrick/Waltham Way.
-Today, we have 100 lanes-miles of road built to the American Association of State Highway and Transportation ficials standards to carry traffic throughout Phase I, Phase II and Phase III.
-The majority of individual sites have street access when sold, in a few case the master developer will construct necessary off-site access prior to completion of site development.
+- Traffic and Access — The park has 12 miles of I-80 frontage with two interchanges: the main entrance of USA Parkway with secondary access through Patrick/Waltham Way.
+Today, we have well over 100 lanes-miles of road built to the American Association of State Highway and Transportation official standards to carry traffic throughout.

 - Water and Sewer Service — TRI Center’s water and sewer services are administered by the Tahoe Reno Industrial General Improvement District (TRI GID).
 There is an abundance of water available from underground aquifers, pumped to multi-million gallon storage units located at high elevations, providing ESFR pressure throughout the park.
 Sewer treatment is handled in a state-of-the-art facility located in the center.
 The effluent is treated back to a Truckee River water standard that is then distributed back to the industrial center in a separate system designated for recycled uses such as irrigation, wash-down or cooling processes.

-- Other Utility Services — NV Energy provides electrical power and natural gas from main transmission lines at the north end of the project.
+- Other Utility Services — NV Energy provides electrical power and natural gas from main transmission lines at the north end of the center.
 NV Energy is a regulated public utility.
-These utilities are oversized, allowing for large industrial processes and development growt of your facility.
-Currently there are five generating power plants on-site generating 900 megawatts of power for the northern Nevada market.
+These utilities are oversized, allowing for large industrial processes and development growth of your facility.
+There are five generating power plants on-site generating 900 megawatts of power for the northern Nevada market.
 These power plants are served by the two largest gas mains in the United States.
-The utilities are located in the road right-of-way and are available throughout Phases I, II and III.
-AT&T provides telephone services.

 - High Desert Means NO Wetlands — TRI Center is located in a high desert environment; there are no wetland.
 The Truckee River flows near the northern project boundary providing a unique balance of nature and industrial development.

-- Storm Drainage — Major storm drainage improvements (i.e. flood channels and basins) have been constructed by the master developer.
+- Storm Drainage — Major storm drainage improvements (i.e. flood channels and basins) are in place.
 There are no off-site requirements necessary.
-There are NO flood control districts, off site fees or exactions.
+There are no flood control districts, off site fees or exactions.

 To learn about the Nevada State incentives, click here.